stellar/typescript-wallet-sdk/examples/sep24/README.md

 ```

 This will run the deposit flow and watch for it to finish.
 At the end it will
 ask if you'd like to run the withdraw flow.
+Use USDC as the asset for the
+example.

 Progress will be logged in the terminal.